-The Last Mile Infrastructure Grant Program, launched by EOHED in April 2017, was modeled after their existing MassWorks grant program and was designed to provide funding for eligible unserved towns which will develop and build municipally-owned broadband networks.
+The Last Mile Infrastructure Grant Program, launched by the Executive Office of Housing and Economic Development (EOHED) in April 2017, was modeled after their existing MassWorks grant program and was designed to provide funding for eligible unserved towns which will develop and build municipally-owned broadband networks.
 The program empowers communities to use these grants to fund design and engineering, and construction services directly, as they would other local infrastructure projects.
-The EOHED is administering the Last Mile Infrastructure Grant Program with up to \$20 million in MBI's bond funds as approved by the MBI Board of Directors.
-To date, EOHED has awarded grants to 22 towns totaling approximately \$19.5 million.
+The EOHED is administering the Last Mile Infrastructure Grant Program, with up to \$20 million in MBI's bond funds as approved by the MBI Board of Directors.
+To date, EOHED has awarded grants to 22 towns, totaling approximately \$19.5 million and approximately \$4.8 million from the additional funding authorized in 2018 for Make Ready-related overages.